Fletcher Loyer: Sophomore season

 On November 21, against #7-ranked Tennessee in the 2023 Maui Invitational semifinal, Loyer tied his career-high with 27 points and added a career best 6 rebounds.
 He also scored 27 in a 92-84 victory on December 16 against previously unbeaten #1-rated Arizona.
+Purdue clinched a second consecutive Big Ten regular season Championship with a March 2 victory over Michigan State as Loyer contributed 15 points.
+On Senior day on March 10, Loyer contributed 15 points with a perfect shooting night making all 5 shots from the field (including 2 three-point shots) and all three from the line to help Purdue finish with a 16-0 home record for the year by defeating Wisconsin 78-70.
 He earned honorable mention All-Big Ten recognition by both the coaches and the media again as a sophomore.
 Loyer helped Purdue seal a 2024 NCAA Division I men's basketball tournament Sweet Sixteen appearance with 15 points and a season-high 6 assists against Utah State on March 24.
 In the March 29 Sweet Sixteen round against Gonzaga, when he tallied 10 points, Loyer brought his March three-point shooting percentage to 68.2% (15/22).
 Loyer contributed 14 points in the Elite Eight regional championship round against Tennessee and 11 (3-5 on three-point shots) in the final four round against NC State to help Purdue reach the national championship game.
+While Boo Buie led the Big Ten conference in 3-point field goal percentage with 43.4% (minimum 2.5 made per game), Loyer tallied 44.4% but failed to achieve the minimum threshold.

 Junior season

-On March 4, Loyer made a career-high seven three-point shots against Rutgers.
+Of Loyer's 4 20-point performances on the season, his season high was 24 points on the road versus Minnesota on January 2.
+On March 4, Loyer made a career-high seven three-point shots against Rutgers on a 23-point scoring night.
+The 2024–25 Big Ten Conference men's basketball season, which followed the expansion of the Big Ten with 4 Pac-12 Conference teams (Oregon, UCLA, USC, and Washington), the minimum threshold was reduced to 2 made three point shots per game.
+Loyer led the Big Ten conference in 3-point shooting percentage in all games (44.4%) and conference games (46.5%).
 Following the season, he earned All-Big Ten honorable mention recognition.